 exposure to inclement weather.
 Also, they are notoriously heavy to lift, which renders them impractical for some owners.

 On the bright side, natural wood garage doors provide stellar heat insulation compared to most other garage door varieties.
 Also, these garage doors tend to be more sought after by luxury homeowners due to their rustic charm and artisan quality.
 Since most wood garage doors are handcrafted, there is a certain prestige that comes with owning them.

 Steel Garage Doors

-Unlike wood garage doors, steel garage doors are mass produced and factory-finished.
-Steel garage doors tend to rank among of the most affordable garage doors Toronto has to offer, and they also provide the most flexibility in terms of customization.
+Unlike wood garage doors, steel garage doors are mass-produced and factory-finished.
+Steel garage doors tend to rank among the most affordable garage doors Toronto has to offer, and they also provide the most flexibility in terms of customization.
 With steel garage doors, homeowners have the ability to get creative and choose from countless personalized designs.

 Steel garage doors suffer from a lack of insulation.
 While insulation material can be installed as an aftermarket upgrade, most steel garage doors are purchased without added insulation.
 Not only does this cost homeowners money due to heating inefficiencies, but it can also cause loud drafts to seep in underneath the door.

 There are also several key advantages of steel garage doors.
 Since steel garage doors are modular in their design, they can be upgraded to feature several important upgrades.
 For example, steel doors can be reinforced with wind guards to protect against high-wind environments.
 Likewise, multi-layer insulation can also be added.